Updated January 2024

 In a medical office, you can’t avoid interruptions like phones ringing or patients asking questions.
 But you can do your best to minimize distractions by closing doors to block noise (if possible) and/or discreetly asking co-workers to turn down the volume on their conversations.

 One of the biggest threats to effective time management is your cell phone.
 Be sure to turn off all non-urgent notifications, like Facebook and Instagram.
 Even better, stick your phone in a locker, drawer, or somewhere else that’s out of reach.
 A study from the University of Texas at Austin showed that just having a cell phone nearby impacts a person’s ability to focus, even when the phone is turned off.

 DEVELOP THE TIME MANAGEMENT SKILLS YOU NEED TO THRIVE AS A MEDICAL OFFICE ASSISTANT

 Good time management is one of the most critical skills for a medical office assistant.
 Following the tips outlined above can help you ensure more patients get the care they need when they need it, all while keeping your stress level down and giving you a better sense of control.

-If you’re considering this career, have a look at Herzing’s MOA program, available at the Winnipeg, Ottawa, and Toronto campuses.
+If you’re considering this career, have a look at Herzing’s MOA training, delivered online.
 It provides comprehensive training in scheduling, billing, lab procedures, clinical skills, and more.
 It also provides real-world experience through an included internship.

 Click below to get more details on the program and chat live with an admissions advisor.